Agenda - NAWA

 • Ragnar Lie, Prof. - Senior adviser on research and knowledge policies, Universities Norway;

-• Jakub Pruś, PhD - Assistant Professor, Editorial Secretary of Forum Philosophicum, Ignatianum University in Kraków.
-Member of the Young Scientists Council;
+• Jakub Pruś, PhD - Assistant Professor of the Faculty of Philosophy at Ignatianum University in Kraków, Member of the Young Scientists Council;

 • Anetta Undas, Prof. - President of the Council of the NCN, Jagiellonian University in Kraków, Collegium Medicum;